dashdotrobot/bicyclewheel/content/articles/articles/butted-spokes.md

 ## More flexibility

 Oh noes, my stiffnezz!
-The DB wheel is 14% less radially stiff and 18% less laterally stiff.
+The DB wheel is 14% less radially stiff and 18% less laterally stiff than the SG wheel.
 Won't it rob me of my precious watts?

 ## Flexibility is (ironically) strength